 But in 2020, ETC developers modified the algorithm and added the Etchash consensus mechanism to prevent the use of specialized equipment in chain mining.

 The modifications were made through the Thanos hard fork, which went into effect in November 2020.
 Ethereum Classic now makes it challenging to mine ETC with ASICs made for Ethash.
 It also meant that miners would not be able to purchase hashing power from NiceHash or other Ethash service providers to create ETC coins.

 The DAG file for the network was noticeably smaller after the upgrade.
 The DAG’s reduced size allowed GPUs with 3 or 4 GB of RAM to create new blocks, and this process will continue until the file size forces users to upgrade.

-High-end graphics cards with sufficient processing power for mining are the best GPUs in terms of hardware.
+High-end graphics cards with sufficient processing power are the best GPUs for ETC mining in terms of hardware.
 The RTX 3090, GeForce GTX 1080, and GTX 1080 Ti from Nvidia are excellent options.
 AMD cards, such as the Radeon VII with up to 105 MH/s per GPU, can also be used for mining.

 To put together a decent mining rig that will enable you to mine Ethereum Classic, you will need about 6 of these GPUs.
 Therefore, the price will depend on the graphics card, with prices ranging from $500 to over $3,500.

 RAM is another requirement for the hardware, with the minimum amount being 3GB as mentioned above.
 You should add the cost of a power supply unit as another financial requirement.
 For instance, the cost of a basic 850 watt supply unit, like the Corsair HX, is $198; the price may go up if you require more than one.
 A motherboard and a cooling system are required in addition to that.
 Once the rig is installed, electricity costs will be incurred; to maximize profitability, it is recommended that you mine in an area with inexpensive electricity.